 Bangor is the oldest city in Wales, and one of the smallest cities in the UK.
 Bangor, Gwynedd, is located on the coast of North Wales.
-It is conveniently within easy reach to the rest of the UK.
 Bangor is dubbed the Queen City, thanks to its magnificent location on the Penobscot River and the beauty of its buildings which is reflected in the many student homes it has for students visiting from around the world.
 Interestingly, Bangor is derived from bancor, an ancient Welsh word that translates to a wattle fence used for animal enclosures.

 During the summer months, Bangor’s temperatures can reach 31°C, so staying close to the coast can be a good idea because it will feel a bit cooler.
 August is the warmest time of year, although it is accompanied by a lot of rain, while January is the coldest with temperatures as low as 7°C. The sea highly influences the weather in North Wales.